ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteSuperProcedure.rst

 ISiteSuperProcedure
 ===================

-.. py:class:: ISiteSuperProcedure
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteSuperProcedure

    object

    Interface used to access the options for a Super Procedure site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteSuperProcedure

 Overview
 --------